eclipse-openj9/openj9-docs/docs/x_jvm_commands.md

 # Using -X command-line options

 Use these options to configure the OpenJ9 virtual machine (VM).
-Unlike standard options, options prefixed with `-X` are nonstandard and are typically unique to a Java<sup>&trade;</sup> virtual machine implementation.
+Unlike standard options, options prefixed with `-X` are nonstandard and are typically unique to a Java&trade; virtual machine implementation.
 However, in some cases, `-X` option names are common to different VM implementations and might have the same function.

 For options that take a `<size>` parameter, suffix the number with "k" or "K" to indicate kilobytes, "m" or "M" to indicate megabytes, or "g" or "G" to indicate gigabytes.